mmiyaji/icat/README.md

-rohan
+icat
 =====

-draw image on terminal by ANSI Escape codes.
+draw image on CUI terminal by ANSI Escape codes.

 ------------------
 ### About